Skip and Loafer: Manga

-Volume list
+Volumes

 Anime

-In November 2021, it was announced that the series will receive an anime television series adaptation.
-It will be animated by P.A.
-Works and written and directed by Kotomi Deai, with character designs handled by Manami Umeshita, who will also serve as chief animation director, and music composed by Takatsugu Wakabayashi.
-The series is set to premiere on April 4, 2023, on Tokyo MX and other networks.
-The opening theme song is "Mellow" (メロウ) by Keina Suda, while the ending theme song is "Hanauta to Mawari Michi" (ハナウタとまわり道) by Rikako Aida.
-Crunchyroll has licensed the series.
+In November 2021, it was announced that the series would receive an anime television series adaptation.
+It was animated by P.A.
+Works and written and directed by Kotomi Deai, with character designs handled by Manami Umeshita, who also served as chief animation director, and music composed by Takatsugu Wakabayashi.
+The series aired from April 4 to June 20, 2023, on Tokyo MX and other networks.
+The opening theme is "Mellow" (メロウ) by Keina Suda, while the ending theme is "Hanauta to Mawari Michi" (ハナウタとまわり道) by Rikako Aida.

+In December 2024, it was announced that the series will receive a second season.
+The main staff members from the first season are reprising their roles, with Yoko Yonaiyama joining Deai to write the scripts.

+Crunchyroll streamed the series.
+Plus Media Networks Asia licensed the series in Southeast Asia, and premiered on Aniplus Asia.

+Episodes

+Musical

+A musical adaptation of the manga was announced and is set to run in March 2026 in Tokyo and Osaka.
+Ako Takahashi is writing the script and lyrics, Tetsuharu is directing the musical and choreography, and Shū Kanematsu is composing the music.
+The cast included Miisha Shimizu and Sion Yoshitaka.

 Reception

+Manga

+By January 2023, the Skip and Loafer manga had over 1 million copies in circulation.
+By March 2024, it had over 2.3 million copies in circulation.
-Alongside Ranking of Kings, Skip and Loafer ranked #7 on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2020 for male readers.
-The series ranked #46 on the 2021 "Book of the Year" list by Da Vinci magazine.

-In 2020, the series was nominated for the 13th Manga Taishō and placed 3rd with 58 points.
-It was also nominated for the 44th Kodansha Manga Award in the general category in 2020; it has again been nominated for the 46th edition in the same category in 2022.
+Alongside Ranking of Kings, Skip and Loafer ranked seventh on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2020 for male readers; it ranked eighth on the 2024 edition.
+The series ranked 46th on the 2021 "Book of the Year" list by Da Vinci magazine; it ranked ninth on the 2023 list.
+In 2020, the series was nominated for the 13th Manga Taishō and placed third with 58 points.
+It was nominated for the 44th Kodansha Manga Award in the general category in 2020; it was nominated for the 46th edition in the same category in 2022; it won the 47th edition in the same category in 2023.
 The manga was one of the Jury Recommended Works at the 23rd Japan Media Arts Festival in 2020.
+It was one of the Jury Recommended Works for the French 17th ACBD's Prix Asie de la Critique 2023.

 Rebecca Silverman of Anime News Network gave the first two volumes an A−.
 Silverman wrote: "Skip and Loafer may not have fabulous art and it may not have an innovative story.
-But it does have a firm grasp of its storytelling and characters and a not inconsiderable sense of humor."
+But it does have a firm grasp of its storytelling and characters and a not inconsiderable sense of humor.
+It's light without being frothy and real without being a drag, and if you're looking for a story that verges on the humorous slice-of-life genre, I can't recommend this enough.
+Treats characters like individual people, balances humor and seriousness well".